-Why are Cypress, TestCafe and Playwright gaining popularity?
+Why are Cypress, TestCafe, and Playwright Gaining Popularity?

-This makes them developer-friendly and can reduce flakiness through the tight browser integration, network mocking/stubbing, emulating network capabilities and resolutions, as well as delightful features such as built-in waits and test reruns.
+This makes them developer-friendly and can reduce flaky tests through the tight browser integration, network mocking/stubbing, emulating network capabilities and resolutions, as well as delightful features such as built-in waits and test reruns.
 All of these frameworks are open source and each have their own pros and cons depending on your testing priorities.
 Sauce Labs supports all three, and works with customers as they make decisions on the future of testing at their organizations.

-Is Selenium still relevant?
+Is Selenium Still Relevant?

 Selenium is the most adopted and most robust test automation framework used today.
 It is also the preferred test automation framework for QA testers who run comprehensive test automation strategies, so we think it’s here to stay.

 Selenium is comprehensive, complies with the W3C WebDriver standard, and is supported by the open source community.
 That means it offers the best test coverage and testing capabilities and remains the framework of choice for QA teams.
 With Selenium, you have remote testing targets, which allows you to specify exact browsers or browser versions and device combinations on a Selenium grid for complete and reliable testing.